apache/accumulo-website/_docs-2/administration/upgrading.md

 The recommended way to upgrade from a prior 1.10.x or 2.0.x release is to stop Accumulo, upgrade to 2.1 and then start 2.1.
-To upgrade from a release prior to 1.10, follow the [below steps](#upgrading-from-189-to-20) to upgrade to 2.0 and then perform the upgrade to 2.1.
+To upgrade from a release prior to 1.10, follow the [below steps](#upgrading-from-18910-to-20) to upgrade to at least 1.10 and then perform the upgrade to 2.1.
 A direct upgrade from releases prior to 1.10 has not been tested.

 Important: before starting any upgrade process you need to make sure there are no outstanding FATE transactions.
 This